SilkRose/Pony/stories/metal-magic/metal-magic.md

 Both pegasi unhooked themselves from the wagon and trotted to stand in front of the belt where the metal was.

 Sunrise pointed at the unicorn holding the metal.
-"This is Puzzle Piece, he takes the metal and pull it apart, sprinkling small bits of metal onto the belt so our crusher doesn't get jammed."
+"This is Puzzle Piece, he takes the metal and pulls it apart, sprinkling small bits of metal onto the belt so our crusher doesn't get jammed."

-Puzzled waived at the ponies as he started pulling apart the metal.
+Puzzle waived at the ponies as he started pulling apart the metal.

 they followed some bits of metal as it started on the belt.
 After a few feet it started to go uphill.
 Once the belt was above their heads they could see on the other side from under the belt.